asterics/AsTeRICS-Grid-Boards/README.md

 # License

 All source code in this repository is licensed under the [AGPL-3.0](./LICENSE).
-All other information like documentation and communication grids are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+All other information like documentation and communication grids are licensed under the [CC BY-NC-SA 4.0]([https://creativecommons.org/licenses/by-sa/4.0/deed.en](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en)).
 If another license is mentioned in `info.json` of a communication grid set, this license applies.